 Families joined forces in Sydney, backed by 8th Division demanding they be informed of any details.
 But the Government did not relent.

-The following are some of the few early newspaper reports:
+The following are some of the few early newspaper reports, this information is all that families had to rely on.

 The following story was also printed in Brisbane ‘Telegraph’ on same day.